Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounds on for General Games

 \subsection{Bounds on $\epsilon$ in the Rank-2 Case}

-We now give a series of bounds on $\epsilon$ which hold for feasible solutions to~\ref{SDP2} that are rank-2 (note that due to the row inequalities, $\M$ will have the same rank as $\M'$).
-This is motivated by our ability to show stronger (constant) bounds in this case, and the fact that we often recover rank-2 (or rank-1) solutions with our algorithms in Section~\ref{Algorithms}.
-As it will be important in our study of this particular case, we first recall the definition of a completely positive factorization/rank of a matrix.
+\jeffg{We now provide a number of bounds on $\epsilon(x,y)$ with $x \defeq P1_n$ and $y \defeq P^T1_m$ which hold for rank-2 feasible solutions $\M$ to \ref{SDP2} (note that $P$ will have rank at most 2 in this case).} This is motivated by our ability to show stronger (constant) bounds in this case, and the fact that we often recover rank-2 (or rank-1) solutions with our algorithms in Section~\ref{Algorithms}. \jeffo{Furthermore, our analysis will use the special property that a rank-2 nonnegative matrix will have nonnegative rank also equal to two, and that a nonnegative factorization of it can be computed in polynomial time (see, e.g., Section 4 of \cite{cohen1993nonnegative}).
+We begin with the following observation, which follows from Theorem \ref{Thm: 1-1/k} when $k = 2$.}